Exion007/SRS-Mobil/README.md

 -   Data export part
 -   Recommendation Based on Songs, Albums, Artists, Friends and Spotify
 -   Adding friends with invitation
--   Aceepting or declining friendship invitation
+-   Accepting or declining friendship invitation
 -   Back-end connection for adding, removing songs.
 -   Adding songs from recommended songs
 -   Removing Friends

-## In Progress:

 -   Recommendation based on temporal values
 -   Connecting notifications to backend
 -   Making the account visible or not visible by other users

+## In Progress:

+-   Connecting notifications to backend

 ## Will Do: